ousiax/Alyio.AspNetCore.ApiMessages/README.md

 dotnet add package Alyio.AspNetCore.ApiMessages --version 7.2.0
 ```

 To use `Alyio.AspNetCore.ApiMessage`, just call `app.UseApiMessageHandler` in `Startup.Configure` as below.
+To handle unknown exception during a HTTP context, configure the `ExceptionHandlerOptions.ExceptionHandler` with `Alyio.AspNetCore.ApiMessages.ExceptionHandler.WriteUnhandledMessageAsync`.

 ```cs
 // . . .